© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Stone hut circle 50m south-east of Carey Tor is a scheduled monument protected by Historic England under reference 1011869.
 View the official record →

-Stone hut circle 50m south-east of Carey Tor is a Bronze Age domestic structure located on Bodmin Moor in Cornwall.
+Stone hut circle 50m south-east of Carey Tor is a Bronze Age settlement structure located on Dartmoor in Devon (not Cornwall as stated).
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011869.

 Stone hut circle 50m south-east of Carey Tor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011869.